On the Nielsen-Thomsen sequence: The Rotation map of *-homomorphisms

-We aim to construct a metric $\mathfrak{d}$ that compares $\overline{\K}_1(\phi)$ and $\overline{\K}_1(\psi)$ based on on entry-wise comparison.
+We aim to construct a metric $\mathfrak{d}$ which compares $\overline{\K}_1(\phi)$ and $\overline{\K}_1(\psi)$, based on entry-wise comparison.
 A priori, such a comparison depends on the Nielsen-Thomsen bases involved.
-However, we will see that any Nielsen-Thomsen bases chosen yield equivalent metrics. \\
+However, we will see that any Nielsen-Thomsen bases chosen yield equivalent metrics.